A Combination Theorem for Metric Bundles: Consequences and Applications

-The setup of Theorem \ref{qi-pal} naturally gives a metric graph bundle $P: X \rightarrow Q$ of spaces, where $Q$ is the quotient group and fibers are the coned off spaces $\hhat K$ obtained by electrocuting copies of $K_1$ in $K$.
+The setup of Theorem \ref{qi-pal} naturally gives a metric graph bundle $P: X \rightarrow Q$ of spaces, where $Q$ is the quotient group and fibers are isometric to the coned off spaces $\hhat K$ obtained by electrocuting copies of $K_1$ in $K$.

-We shall now use a version of Theorem \ref{retract}.
+We shall now use Theorem \ref{retract}.
 Theorem \ref{retract} is proven in \cite{mitra-ct} in the context of an exact sequence of finitely generated groups $1\rightarrow N \rightarrow G \rightarrow Q\rightarrow 1$, with $N$ hyperbolic; but all that the proof requires is the existence of qi sections (which follows in the context of groups by the qi section Theorem \ref{qi-mosher} of Mosher).

 As in \cite{mitra-ct}, the existence of a qi-section through each point of $X$ guarantees, via Theorem \ref{retract}, the existence of a continuous extension to the boundary (also called a Cannon-Thurston map \cite{CTpub} \cite{CT}) of the map $i_b: F_b \rightarrow X$ provided $X$ is hyperbolic.
 The proof is identical to that in \cite{mitra-ct} and we omit it here, referring the reader to \cite{mitra-ct} for details.
-Combining this fact with Theorem \ref{combthm} we have the following. \begin{theorem} Suppose $p:X\rightarrow B$ is a metric (graph) bundle with the following properties:\\ $(1)$ $B$ is a $\delta$-hyperbolic metric space.\\ $(2)$ Each of the fibers $F_b$, $b\in B$ is a $\delta^{'}$-hyperbolic metric space with respect to the induced path metric from $X$.\\ $(3)$ The barycenter maps $\partial^3F_b \rightarrow F_b$, $b\in B$ ($b \in \mathcal{V} (B)$) are uniformly coarsely surjective.\\ $(4)$ The metric (graph) bundle satisfies a flaring condition.\\ Then the inclusion $i_b: F_b \rightarrow X$ extends continuously to a map $\hat{i} : \widehat{F_b} \rightarrow \widehat{X}$ between the Gromov compactifications. \end{theorem}
+Combining this fact with Theorem \ref{combthm} we have the following. \begin{theorem} Suppose $p:X\rightarrow B$ is a metric (graph) bundle with the following properties:\\ $(1)$ $B$ is a $\delta$-hyperbolic metric space.\\ $(2)$ Each of the fibers $F_b$, $b\in B$ ($b \in \mathcal{V} (B)$) is a $\delta^{'}$-hyperbolic metric space with respect to the induced path metric from $X$.\\ $(3)$ The barycenter maps $\partial^3F_b \rightarrow F_b$, $b\in B$ ($b \in \mathcal{V} (B)$) are uniformly coarsely surjective.\\ $(4)$ The metric (graph) bundle satisfies a flaring condition.\\ Then the inclusion $i_b: F_b \rightarrow X$ extends continuously to a map $\hat{i} : \widehat{F_b} \rightarrow \widehat{X}$ between the Gromov compactifications. \end{theorem}